MoebiusThrip/historian/README.md

 q = - 1 / 2 + x + sin(2 pi x) / (2 pi)
 ```

-- If it were solvable, the inverse of this quantile function would be used to map a random number from a uniform distribution to a jag length from the given probability distribution.
+- If it were solvable, the inverse of this quantile function would be used to map a random number from a uniform distribution to a zag length from the given probability distribution.

 - Instead, the Newton Raphson method is used to approximate the solution, and a table with these values is stored at a resolution of 1000 points.
 A random integer is picked between 0 and 1000.
-Dividing each by 1000 yields a quantile, and the length x at that quantile is taken as the jag length.
+Dividing each by 1000 yields a quantile, and the length x at that quantile is taken as the zag length.

 - The file verification.png shows the histogram of 100,000 random numbers processed in this way, reproducing the probability distribution.

-- The particle is terminated if a jag takes the particle across a wall or divider boundary, unless it crosses the divider at the location of the slits.
+- The particle is terminated if a zig or zag takes the particle across a wall or divider boundary, unless it crosses the divider at the location of the slits.

 - At the detector screen, the final step of the particle is unlikely to line up exactly with the detector.
-Therefore, the final step is chopped off at the detector boundary.
-The length of this step is plugged into the probability distribution to get a weighting factor, and this is added to the growing histogram.
+Therefore, the final step is chopped off at the detector boundary, and the detection is weighed based on the likelihood of a zag that length.
+A zig is granted full weight no matter how long.

 #### Loose ends